mapattacker/datascience/sl-deeplearning.rst

 Keras Model
 ***************
+An ANN model in Keras library requires the definition of
+    * input & hidden layers
+    * model compliation, &
+    * model fitting.

 Before training, the model needs to be compiled with the learning hyperparameters of optimizer, loss, and metric functions.